Build a Java application

 2. Set the following configuration parameters:

 • host - the host name of your YugabyteDB cluster.
 For local clusters, use the default (127.0.0.1).
-For YugabyteDB Managed, select your cluster on the Clusters page, and click Settings.
+For YugabyteDB Aeon, select your cluster on the Clusters page, and click Settings.
 The host is displayed under Connection Parameters.

 • port - the port number for the driver to use (the default YugabyteDB YSQL port is 5433).